civican/legisinfo/44-1/bills/S-13/bill_text.md

 Subsection 2(2) of the `Canada National Marine Conservation Areas Act` is repealed.

-> **Explanatory Note**:
-> Existing text of subsection 2(2):
-> *Existing Text*:
-> > For greater certainty, nothing in this Act shall be construed so as to abrogate or derogate from the protection provided for existing aboriginal or treaty rights of the aboriginal peoples of Canada by the recognition and affirmation of those rights in section 35 of the `Constitution Act, 1982`.

 ### Species at Risk Act

 ### Section 24

 Section 3 of the `Species at Risk Act` is repealed.

-> **Explanatory Note**:
-> Existing text of section 3:
-> *Existing Text*:
-> > For greater certainty, nothing in this Act shall be construed so as to abrogate or derogate from the protection provided for existing aboriginal or treaty rights of the aboriginal peoples of Canada by the recognition and affirmation of those rights in section 35 of the `Constitution Act, 1982.`

 ### First Nations Fiscal Management Act